celo-org/developer-tooling/.changeset/nice-fireants-cheat.md

 '@celo/celocli': patch
 ---

-when account:new is called display the full bip44 derivation path in the output. before it would miss the last 2 positions.
+when account:new is called it displays the full bip44 derivation path in the output.
+Before it would miss the last 2 positions.